 Retargeting ads should be visual, relevant, and clickable.
 Don’t forget to add a strong call to action at the end, like “Offer ends soon” or “Get yours today.”

-One of the simplest ways to generate more sales is to reach out to the people who’ve already expressed interest in your business.
+One of the simplest holiday marketing tips is to reach out to the people who’ve already expressed interest in your business, it’s also a marketing tip you can apply year-round.
 An email campaign is a fantastic way to connect with customers.
 It doesn’t cost a lot but is highly effective.
 According to the Holiday Ecommerce Revealed study from Shopify, email marketing is the number one source of conversions.

 To get the most out of your messages, make sure every email is compelling, digestible, and clickable.
 If the format looks wonky, if there are broken links, or if the copy is clunky, customers aren’t going to continue reading.

 As for the content, every email should add value.
 You can send reminders about sales, offer discount codes, share announcements about extended holiday hours, or let customers know about exclusive product drops and provide information for pre-ordering.
 And don’t underestimate the value of wishing customers a happy holiday and thanking them for their continued business and support.

 Shoppers are actively looking for gift ideas during the holiday season, and many of them turn to others for recommendations.
 To get your business in front of more customers, consider a trade collaboration with people who have large platforms.

 Yin Yin Wu, co-founder of Botany Skincare, a company that sells vegan and plant-based skincare products, says she gives products to bloggers or social media influencers in exchange for gift guide features or posts.
 This doesn’t just generate more traffic for her products, she explains, but also helps improve company name recognition and establish more brand credibility and trust.